The following chapter is about the Branding Audit Checklist which is part of the full Website Audit Checklist definitive guide.

 Are brand patterns used consistently throughout the website?

-The agency that built your website may add some additional brand patterns on your website.
+The agency that built the website may add some additional brand patterns on your website.

 A brand pattern are design elements that make your design more interesting and can be used online and offline.